Introduction – To Online Course Requirements

 Why Include Course Requirements?

-If you are a course creator you should include course requirements so that your customers know if they qualify and are ready to take your course.
+As a course creator, it’s important to include clear course requirements so your customers can determine if they’re prepared to take your course.

 How To Name Your Course Requirements Section?

-The course requirements section could go by a variety of different names.
+The course requirements section can go by many different names.

 Here are some common requirement section names: